 Is an audio guide or a live guide better at Knossos?

 Whether an audio guide or a live guide is better at Knossos depends on your priorities.
-An audio guide is much cheaper and offers complete flexibility, letting you explore at your own pace and schedule, pausing and replaying as you like, which suits independent, budget-conscious travellers.
+An audio guide is far cheaper and offers complete flexibility, letting you explore at your own pace and schedule, pausing and replaying as you like, which suits independent, budget-conscious travellers.
 A live guide, on a group or private tour, costs more but offers real expertise and interaction, answering your questions and adapting the commentary to your interests, for a richer, more personal experience.
-The best experience comes from a good live guide, while the audio guide is the smart, affordable way to add essential context when a live guide is beyond your budget or you prefer to go at your own pace.
+The best experience comes from a skilled live guide, while the audio guide is the affordable way to add essential context when a live guide is beyond your budget or you prefer to go at your own pace.

 How much is the Knossos audio guide?